-At the heart of our Prosperity for All approach is the desire to improve the overall resilience and inclusivity of the people, places and economy of our nine-county Centralina region.
+At the heart of our Prosperity for All approach is the desire to improve the overall resilience and

+Centralina region.
 The need for a balanced policy and investment approach across these spheres can't be understated.
 For example, over investing in places through beautification and incentivizing development can lead to rising housing costs and displacement.
 Growth without the improvement of individual household economic prospects through education, career advancement and small business support only risks leaving people behind.
 Focusing only on attracting new businesses without working to retain or support the expansion of existing businesses is another example of an unbalanced agenda.